mvfki/mvfki.github.io/README.md

 ```

 ## Copyright
+The original HTML template, ION, by Templated, is distributed under a [CCPL lisence](https://github.com/mvfki/mvfki.github.io/blob/master/LICENSE.txt).

-Currently there is nothing smart in coding (all taken from stackoverflow LOL), and very few articles.
+As for my personal addition, currently there is nothing smart in coding (all taken from stackoverflow LOL), and very few articles.
 Image contents in-repo (you can tell by image URL) are all screenshots except specially stated (e.g. album covers).
 Thus I'm not planning to work to much on copyright issue until I really push something special.
 So feel free to refer to anything here or give me a kind advice in [Issues](https://github.com/mvfki/mvfki.github.io/issues/new)!